Nabrocthegreat/Start-bat-with-button-press/README.md

-This file can be used to start a file then press a button(s) and check to make sure file was opened before botton press(s). you can change it around  you liking. some exrta capeabilty that can be turned on to work if its not quite what you looking for.
+This file can be used to start a file then press a button(s) and check to make sure file was opened before button press(s). you can change it around  you liking. some exrta capeabilty that can be turned on to work if its not quite what you looking for.
 I tried to make variables easy that explain what they do and make it easy to learn.